bloodstalker/faultreiber/README.md

 String reads need to have a size.
 Currently null-terminated string reads without the size of the string are not supported.<br/>

 ## makefile
+To get a list of the targets the makfile supports you can run its `help` target.<br/>

 ## TODO
 All the items under limitations.<br/>